harviu/WebGL-Example/exercises/hello_world.md

 # Exercise 1: Hello world

 The `hello_world.html` file is consisted of the html code and the JavaScript code.
 I will first go through the code and then give you this exercise instructions.
+I suggest avoid using AI for exercises, as you are learning fundamentals in exercises.

 ## HTML file